Melt spinning: Product

-Melt spinning is used to manufacture thin metal sheets or ribbons which are near amorphous or non-crystalline.
-The unique resulting electric and magnetic properties of melt spun metals are a consequence of this structure as well as the composition of the alloy or metal that was used to form the ribbon.
+Melt spinning is used to manufacture thin metal sheets or ribbons that are near amorphous or non-crystalline.
+The unique resulting electric and magnetic properties of melt-spun metals are a consequence of this structure as well as the composition of the alloy or metal that was used to form the ribbon.

 Structure

 Normally, when a metallic material cools, the individual atoms solidify in strong, repeating patterns to form a crystalline solid.
 However, in melt spinning, the melt is quenched (cooled) so rapidly that the atoms don't have time to form these ordered structures before they completely solidify.
-Instead the atoms are solidified in positions resembling their liquid state.
+Instead, the atoms are solidified in positions resembling their liquid state.
 This physical structure gives rise to the magnetic and electric properties of amorphous metals.

 Electric and Magnetic Properties

 The amorphous material produced by melt spinning is considered a soft magnet.
 That is to say that their natural coercivity is less than 1000 Am-1, which means that the metal's magnetism is more responsive to outside influences and as a result can be easily switched on and off.
 This makes amorphous metals particularly useful in applications requiring the repeated magnetization and demagnetization of a material in order to function.
 Certain amorphous alloys also provide the ability to enhance and or channel flux created by electrical currents, making them useful for magnetic shielding and insulation.

 The exact magnetic properties of each alloy depend mostly on the atomic composition of the material.
-For example, nickel-iron alloys with a lower amount of nickel have a high electrical resistance, while those with a higher percent of nickel have a high magnetic permeability.
+For example, nickel-iron alloys with a lower amount of nickel have a high electrical resistance, while those with a higher percentage of nickel have a high magnetic permeability.